garnaat/placebo/README.md

-placebo
+lpr-placebo
 =======

 [![Build Status](https://travis-ci.org/garnaat/placebo.svg)](https://travis-ci.org/garnaat/placebo)

 [![Code Health](https://landscape.io/github/garnaat/placebo/master/landscape.svg?style=flat)](https://landscape.io/github/garnaat/placebo/master)

+`lpr-placebo` is a forked [`placebo` library](https://github.com/garnaat/placebo) maintained by LaunchPad Recruits team for the team purposes and for community needs.

-Placebo allows you to mock boto3 calls that look just like normal calls but actually have no effect at all.
+`lpr-placebo` allows you to mock boto3 calls that look just like normal calls but actually have no effect at all.
 It does this by allowing you to record a set of calls and save them to a data file and then replay those calls later (e.g. in a unit test) without ever hitting the AWS endpoints.